 Here, we analyzed the background having a quasi-elastic peak which gains strength with lowering temperature, along with a broad continuum, which is nearly temperature independent, using dynamic Raman response and carefully extracted the fluctuation response.
-Our results obtained via different analysis depicts consistent anomaly in the vicinity of the same temperature i.e., $\sim 200 - 220$ K, which is the temperature where fractionalization of the spins and onset of quantum liquid phase start.
+Our results obtained via different analysis depicts consistent anomaly in the vicinity of the same temperature i.e., ~ 200 - 220 K, suggesting that this is the temperature where fractionalization of the spins and onset of proximate quantum liquid phase start.
 These anomalies also evinced that the underlying continuum arises mainly from the fluctuation of the spin fractionalization.
-In summary, our in-depth temperature, polarization and different incident photon energy dependent Raman studies demonstrates the signature of spin fractionalization in iridium-based DP Gd2ZnIrO6.
-The anomalous emergence of a long wavelength polarization invariant quasi-elastic peak, which reflects the fluctuation of the fractionalized spins, points that these three dimensional geometrically frustrated iridium-based DP systems potentially realizes the quantum liquid state.
+In summary, our in-depth temperature, polarization and different incident photon energy dependent Raman studies demonstrates the signature of spin fractionalization in iridium-based double perovskite Gd2ZnIrO6.
+The anomalous emergence of a long wavelength polarization invariant quasi-elastic peak, which reflects the fluctuation of the fractionalized spins, points that these three dimensional geometrically frustrated iridium-based double perovskite systems potentially realizes the quantum liquid state.